andremarcondesteixeira/Posterr/README.md

 - Publications cannot be deleted (or only Posts?
 I will consider both)
 - Restrictions when posting:
 	- A User cannot make more than 5 Publications a day (Posts or Reposts)
-	- Post content content size is limited to 777 characters
+	- Post content size is limited to 777 characters
 - Restrictions when reposting:
-	- Posts can be reposted once by User
+	- Posts can be reposted only once by User
 	- User cannot repost their own Posts
 	- Reposts cannot be reposted
 - Publications (Posts or Reposts) should be paginated together